mc-rtc/mc-rtc-superbuild/README.md

 # Will build mc_rtc and then the lipm-walking-controller project and its dependencies
 cmake --build . --config RelWithDebInfo
 ```

+You can also check out [superbuild-extensions](https://github.com/mc-rtc/superbuild-extensions) for commonly availabe extensions.
+Please refer to this repository for usage instructions.

 Options
 --